 How much is parking?
 Is it free for National Trust members?

-Parking is £3 for the day (correct July 2020) and is not free for National Trust members.
+Parking is now £5 for 4 hours or £7 all day (updated April 2023) and is not free for National Trust members.

 National Trust members can park for free at Ilam Park, but not at the Dovedale carpark.
-If you are not a National Trust member, parking at Ilam Park costs £3.50 for up to 4 hours or £5 for over 4 hours.
+If you are not a National Trust member, parking at Ilam Park is also pay & display.

 Can you pay by card at Dovedale carpark?